Kate Winslet Reveals How She Overcame ‘Blubber’ Nickname And Bullying

-Today, Kate Winslet is one of the world’s most successful actresses, but it wasn’t always that way and, previously, Kate has opened up about having been bullied as both a schoolgirl and as a new and aspiring actress.
-Now, in celebration of WE Day UK, Winslet gets more personal, giving a candid recollection of the trials she experienced as a bullied youth and a fat shamed young woman.
-She now urges today’s younger generations to resist letting condemnations of others destroy their dreams.
+Today, Kate Winslet is one of the world’s most successful actresses, but it wasn’t always that way, and previously, Kate has opened up about having been bullied as both a schoolgirl and as a new and aspiring actress.
+Now, in celebration of WE Day UK, Winslet is getting more personal, giving a candid recollection of the trials she experienced as a bullied youth and a fat-shamed young woman.
+She is urging today’s younger generations to resist letting condemnations of others destroy their dreams.
 Ms. Winslet may inspire the next generation of young adults, but her words can carry weight with many of us, as we each strive to achieve something better for ourselves.

 Bullied And Fat Shamed As A Teen, Kate Winslet Is Now Having The Last Laugh

 The fourth annual WE Day UK offered something uniquely uplifting, when Kate Winslet offered to open up to younger generations, reports Evening Standard.
 Ms. Winslet candidly shared recollections of a vulnerable and bullied young teen with dreams of becoming a world renowned actress.
-The actress wasn’t just sharing her own past experienced as a fat shamed girl for the sake of showing today’s youth that anyone can be harassed and ridiculed.
+The actress wasn’t just sharing her own past experiences as a fat-shamed girl for the sake of showing today’s youth that anyone can be harassed and ridiculed.

 Kate wanted to set herself up as an example, proof that anyone can overcome spiteful opinions to achieve their greatest dreams.